project-owner/Peppy.doc/Woodware.md

 The case/enclosure is probably the only way to distinguish a commercial product from a DIY project.
 In the Peppy player I've tried to eliminate this difference as much as possible.

 Before the work on the case/enclosure starts the electronic hardware part should be finished.
 Working on both parts at the same is more difficult and troublesome.
-The most important part is your hardware dimensions.
+The most important part is your [hardware component](https://github.com/project-owner/Peppy.doc/wiki/Hardware) dimensions.
 Until you figured out the exact dimensions of your hardware part you cannot start working on enclosure.

 ### Woodworking Tools
 The following image shows the main woodworking tools which I've used while working on the wooden case for the Peppy player.